-A profusion of diverse threads are wondrously woven into cultural tapestries.
+Woven into this lamb curry is a profusion of diverse cultural flavours.
 When we say, local is lekker, we’re transported back to nostalgic foods that remind us of our childhood.
 For me, hot African summers with Sunday’s braaivleis smoke come to mind.
 We also understand that ‘dipping an Ouma’ is figurative, a habitual pleasure of early morning coffee-soaked rusks.
 And, that no fete is replete without curry & rice topped with spoonfuls of Mrs Ball’s chutney.
 This distinctive combination of savoury and sweet is as much a part of our local cuisine as milk tart.

 As a nation of flavour seeking eaters, South Africa embraces a melting pot of exciting cuisines.
 It’s no surprise then that Indian food is so popular.
 With its bold use of spices and heat levels ranging from mild to hell hot, it’s hard to beat a good curry.
 Influenced primarily by regionality, Indian food explores a broad spectrum of flavours.